h0lg/netAmermaid/ReadMe.md

 ## Automatically

-If you want to deploy an up-to-date HTML diagrammer as part of your live documentation, you'll want to automate its regeneration to keep it in sync with your codebase.
+If you want to deploy an up-to-date HTML diagrammer as part of your live documentation, you'll want to automate its regeneration to keep it in sync with your code base.

 For example, you might like to share the diagrammer on a web server or - in general - with users who cannot or may not regenerate it; lacking either access to the netAmermaid console app or permission to use it.